AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-At $879, according to the National Association of Insurance Commissioners, the average annual cost of car insurance in Arkansas is below average.
-Despite that, the state has one of the highest rates of uninsured drivers in the country.
-Nineteen percent of drivers in Arkansas — nearly 1 in 5 — lack car insurance, according to the most recent Insurance Research Council data.
+At $2,272, the average annual cost of car insurance in Arkansas is on par with the national average of $2,399.
+Despite that, the state has one of the country’s highest rates of uninsured drivers.
+Fifteen percent of drivers in Arkansas — nearly 1 in 7 — lack car insurance, according to the most recent Insurance Information Institute data.1

 What are the penalties if you’re caught driving without insurance in Arkansas?
-Well, the consequences could include fines, license and registration suspensions, and, in the most extreme cases, imprisonment.
+The consequences could include fines, license and registration suspensions, and, in extreme cases, imprisonment.

 Penalties for Driving Without Insurance in Arkansas

 The first time you’re caught driving in Arkansas without proof of insurance, you will be issued a traffic violation and a $25 fine.
-But that’s only if you actually carry liability insurance (the state’s minimum insurance) and just lacked an ID card or other form of proof when you were pulled over.
+But that’s only if you carry liability insurance (the state’s minimum insurance) and lack an ID card or other proof when pulled over.

-If you didn’t meet the state’s minimum requirements at all, the state will impound your license plate and your registration will be suspended 10 days after.
-You’ll have to pay a $20 reinstatement fee for your registration and license plate, plus another fee, depending on which offense number this is for you.
+If you don’t meet the state’s minimum requirements at all, the state will impound your license plate and your registration will be suspended 10 days later You’ll have to pay a minimum $100 reinstatement fee2 for your registration and license plate, plus another fee, depending on which offense number this is for you.

 • Second offense: $250 to $500